What is restless legs syndrome (RLS)?

 RLS has been found to be a genetic syndrome in some cases, as parents with RLS can pass it down to their children.
 In addition, a variety of medical problems (described below) as well as medications can contribute to the development of RLS.

-How do I know if I have RLS?
+How do I know if I have restless legs syndrome?

 Because there is no test that the doctor can conduct to diagnose RLS, a physician often has to diagnose the disorder by listening to patients' descriptions of their symptoms.
 To confirm a diagnosis of RLS, patients must have the following symptoms:

-- An urge or desire to move their legs, usually accompanied by unpleasant or disagreeable sensations such as numbness, tingling, crawling, itching, aching, burning, cramping, or pain.
+- An urge or desire to move their legs, usually accompanied by uncomfortable sensations such as numbness, tingling, crawling, itching, aching, burning, cramping, or pain.

 - The urge to move or uncomfortable sensations begin or worsen during periods of rest or inactivity, such as when sitting watching television or traveling in a car or by airplane.